By the time we get to June in Barcelona the first beach swim is already in the rear view mirror.

 Motorsport lovers!
 June in Barcelona is home to a classic MotoGP event at Montmelò.

-This year’s version runs from June 5th to June 7th and tickets start at €29.50 each.
+2021’s version runs from June 4th to June 6th and tickets start at €29.50 each.
 The track itself is found about 25 km northeast from the city but you can easily get there via car, train, or bus.

 Sagalés runs a convenient shuttle bus from l’Estació del Nord.